torchhound/tiny-shop/README.md

 # tiny-shop

-An ecommerce frontend and backend built with Servant.
+An ecommerce frontend and backend built with servant and blaze-html.

 # Installing